 You should only seek out credit when you absolutely need it because taking on too much new credit – or even just applying for it – will lower your credit score.
 Each time you apply for a loan, whether it is a credit card, an auto loan, a mortgage, or a student loan, the lender pulls your credit report and generates an “inquiry” on your credit file.
 That inquiry remains there for two years.
 One inquiry can drop your score as much as 35 points.

 Also, beware that you may sometimes generate an inquiry without even knowing it!
-That happened to me, when I recently rented a car with Avis, using my debit card.
+That happened to me, when I once rented a car with Avis, using my debit card.
 Rental car companies frequently run your credit report if you use a debit card instead of a credit card.
 That single inquiry lowered my FICO score by 16 points.